forrestjgq/lsp/thread/pwpt/pthread.md

 Operations on large matrices can often be "parallelized" by splitting the matrix into pieces.
 For example, each thread may be able to operate on a set of rows or columns without requiring any data written by threads operating on other slices.
 You still generally need to synchronize threads at the beginning and end of processing the matrix, frequently using a barrier.(see below) Amdahl's law shows that you'll get better performance by giving each thread a large and relatively independent "chunk" of work, requiring infrequent synchronization, than by giving them smaller chunks.

 > A barrier is a simple synchronization mechanism that blocks each thread until a certain number has reached the barrier; then all threads are unblocked.
-Barriers can be used, for example, to keep any thread from executing a parallel region of code until all threads are ready to execute the region. [[Section 7.1.](#7.1.)1](#7.1.1) describes barriers in more detail, and demonstrates the construction of a simple barrier package.
+Barriers can be used, for example, to keep any thread from executing a parallel region of code until all threads are ready to execute the region.
+[Section 7.1.1](#7.1.1) describes barriers in more detail, and demonstrates the construction of a simple barrier package.

 Amdahl's law is an excellent thought exercise to help you understand scaling.
 It is not, however, a practical tool, because it is nearly impossible to accurately compute p for any program.
 To be accurate, you need to consider not only all serialized regions within your code, but also within the operating system kernel and even in hardware.
 Multiprocessor hardware must have some mechanism to synchronize access to the contents of memory.
 When each processor has a private data cache, the contents of those caches must be kept consistent with each other and with the data in memory.
 All of this serialization must be included in any accurate calculation.